 Defense & security: Facing future threats

-The news was announced in July 2017: Europe plans to develop a new fighter jet.
-France and Germany gave the green light to Europe’s most ambitious defense undertaking.
+At ILA 2018, France and Germany gave the green light to Europe’s most ambitious defense undertaking.
 Currently, the German military already cooperates with partners across Europe on defense projects worth billions.
-That’s why defense procurement programs are one of the top issues at ILA Berlin.
+That’s why defense procurement programs are one of the top issues at ILA Berlin 2020.

 - Learn about current military procurement programs.